The BCU creates a working group to monitor violations of the rights of lawyers and will consider appealing to the Verkhovna Rada

 Lidiya Izovitova, the President of the UNBA, BCU noted that this case is another proof of the urgent need to ratify the Council of Europe Convention on the Protection of the Profession of Lawyer, which was adopted on March 12, 2025.
 The Convention provides for the obligation of states to guarantee the unhindered and safe exercise of the profession of lawyer, protection from interference, harassment, pressure and discredit.

-After the ratification of the Convention on the Protection of the Legal Profession, the UNBA will address the Members of Parliament of Ukraine, as subjects of legislative initiative, with proposals to amend the national legislation in order to bring it in line with international standards of protection of the legal profession.
+After the ratification of the Convention for the Protection of the Profession of Lawyer, the UNBA will address the Members of Parliament of Ukraine, as subjects of legislative initiative, with proposals to amend the national legislation in order to bring it in line with international standards of protection of the legal profession.

 Popular news